 The financial statements of Bayou’s funds were quite different from those issued by other hedge funds.
 Despite the fact that Bayou’s funds were not formed as a master-feeder structure, there was only one set of financial statements for all of Bayou’s “Family of Funds.”
 When I inquired as to the reason for this aberration, Bayou’s investor relations could not provide a clear explanation as to why the financial statements were structured as such.

 The lack of explanation made me nervous.
 Therefore, I decided to take a closer look at Bayou’s financial statements.
-I had three years of Bayou’s financial statements in front of me, from 2001 to 2003, all of them had the same format and were audited by the same audit firm, Richmond-Fairfield Associates (“Richmond-Fairfield”), a firm that I had never heard of before.
+I had three years of Bayou’s financial statements in front of me, from 2001 to 2003, all of them had the same format and were audited by the same audit firm, Richmond-Fairfield Associates (“Richmond-Fairfield”), a firm that I’d never heard of before.
 Then, suddenly, something caught my eyes: the auditor’s statement.
 In the financial statements, the auditor’s statement address whether the auditor has found any material concern during the audit.
-Interestingly, the dates on the cover sheet entitled “Financial Statements and Report of Independent Certified Accountants” for all those three years were identical in month and day.
+Interestingly, the dates on the cover sheet entitled “Financial Statements and Report of Independent Certified Accountants” for all those three years were identical.
 I thought that I smelled something fishy.

 On May 1, 2005, a few weeks before reviewing the aforementioned financial statements, the Firm received a letter from Bayou, stating that Admiral Administration (“Admiral”) resigned as the fund administrator of Bayou’s offshore funds, and that Global Standard Financial Group Ltd. (“GSFG”) assumed the role as of April 1, 2005.
 A conference call with Admiral was scheduled to discuss the transition.